 Talk to your doctor if you have any symptoms mentioned above.

 During your visit, you will meet with the neuropsychologist.
 The doctor will ask about your medical history and the specific concerns that brought you to this clinic.
-The doctor will often spend additional time talking to your spouse, parent, child or other family members who accompany you.
-You will spend the majority of your appointment working with a psychometrist, who will do the testing with you.
+The doctor will often spend additional time talking to your spouse, parent, child or other family members who may accompany you.
+You may spend the majority of your appointment working with a technician psychometrist, who will do the testing with you.